6 minute read time

 Email marketers told us they were frustrated with the time they were wasting just to find mediocre images.
-That’s why we’re introducing the new Free Image Gallery for our customers.
+That’s why we developed the new Free Image Gallery for our customers.

-Now you can access beautiful, high-resolution images from Unsplash directly in our drag-and-drop email builder, saving you time and stress.
-We love their library so much, we’ve pulled every image in this guide from their collection!
+You can access beautiful, high-resolution images directly from the Free Image Gallery, in our drag-and-drop email builder, saving you time and stress.

 You can search by topic for a free image that suits your message and design, then drop it straight into the email.
 You’ll be able to create and send with confidence, knowing the right image for every message is at your fingertips.

-Draw from millions of hand-picked, high-resolution photos guaranteed to impress subscribers and get results.
+Draw from a large selection of hand-picked, high-resolution photos guaranteed to impress subscribers and get results.

 Search by topic for the right image in moments and insert it directly into your email.
 No fuss, no time wasted sifting through low-quality images.

 Save budget from shooting or sourcing your own photography.
 All images in the Free Image Gallery are exactly that – free!